kamath111/jfrog-xray-automation/README.md

 - `requirements.txt`: File lists all the Python dependencies required for the JFrog Xray automation framework.
 It ensures that all necessary libraries and their compatible versions are installed for the framework to function correctly.

-## How to add a test suite/test case:
+## How to add a test suite:
-- Navigate to the testsuites folder.
+- Navigate to the testsuites folder.[jfrog_xray/testsuites]
-Create a new Python file for your test suite.
+- Create a new Python file for your test suite.
 For example: in jfrog_xray/testsuites.
 See `test_jfrog_xray_e2e_violation_validation.py` as a basic example.
 - Import required library files, call existing functions.
   Example:
   import pytest
   from util.jfrog_scan_helper import scan_artifact
   from util.logging import log_test_metadata
 - Write your test cases using the pytest framework.
 Use descriptive function names and include relevant assertions.(Reference file: jfrog_xray/testsuites/test_jfrog_xray_e2e_violation_validation.py)
 - Use markers for running and grouping tests, test_matadata fixture to add in report
 - Leverage the fixture defined in conftest.py for logging, configuration, or WebDriver setup